phpbits/tabsy/readme.txt

 <strong><a href="http://codecanyon.net/item/tabsy-customizer-wp-smart-responsive-tabs-addon/11111952?ref=phpbits" target="_blank">Tabsy Customizer</a></strong> - a very powerful add-on for you to easily add the tabs without worrying about cluttered shortcode.
 This plugin will automatically add tinymce editor button that will allow you to add/edit and remove tab icons and contents.
 Powered with drag and drop ordering and unlimited color scheme, this plugin is very essential to maximize the usefulness of Tabsy Wordpress Plugin.

-<strong><a href="http://codecanyon.net/item/tabsy-wordpress-smart-responsive-tabs-for-vc/12873689?ref=phpbits" target="_blank">Tabsy for Visual Composer</a></strong> - easily add smart responsive tabs on your wordpress site using Visual Composer Element.
+<strong><a href="http://codecanyon.net/item/tabsy-wordpress-smart-responsive-tabs-for-vc/12873689?ref=phpbits" target="_blank">Tabsy for Visual Composer</a></strong> - easily add smart responsive tabs on your WordPress site using Visual Composer Element.
 Drag & drop contents and elements for convenient website editing.<br />

 <strong><a href="http://codecanyon.net/item/tabsy-woocommerce-smart-responsive-tabs-addon/13000704?ref=phpbits" target="_blank">Tabsy for WooCommerce</a></strong> - Turn the default WooCommerce tabs to smart responsive in just a seconds, just activate the plugins and the tabs will automatically upgraded!
 Change the styling easily via colorpicker options to match the theme color scheme and yes! there are predefined color scheme to choose from.
 Upgrade your tabs now!